Behavioral Lab FAQs

 All students enrolled in Marketing courses that provide extra credit are eligible to earn points towards your class grade through research participation.
 You can complete up to 5, half-hour lab sessions.
 Your professor will determine what those sessions will translate into in terms of your grade.
 If you are a student in other classes, you will have to check with your professor or syllabus.
 Most (but not all) of the undergraduate level marketing courses DO allow for participation in lab research.
 In each eligible course, you can complete up to 5, half-hour lab sessions, Your professor will determine what those sessions will translate into in terms of your grade.
 You are ONLY eligible in a given course if the professor or syllabus states so explicitly.

-Most research is conducted in Pamplin 3003 and Pamplin 3005.
-Some research is conducted online, from the comfort of your own home!
+In Fall 2020, most research is conducted online, from the comfort of your own home!

 Usually in lab studies you need to complete the entire session to earn your credit.
 However, if you need to leave for an emergency, the researcher on site can help determine if you can receive partial credit.

 With respect to whether professors require all 5 lab credits to add them to your grade or accept less credits (in a gradiated fashion) for grade calculation, it is up to each professor.
 Please check the syllabus or ask your professor.

 Yes, you can participate in a maximum of 10 studies.
 There is a limit of 5 studies per course, so you will need to be enrolled in 2 courses that are offering credit for research participation to participate in 10 studies.